-In the weeks leading up to our trip to Mexico on the free Jamberry Nails incentive trip, I had heard some buzz about this foot peel called Baby Foot.
+In the weeks leading up to our trip to Mexico, I had heard some buzz about this foot peel called Baby Foot.
 It was late February so my feet were definitely not beach-ready.
 I’m pretty good about keeping my toes painted, but that’s as far as it goes so it was the perfect time to try something new.

 If you have never heard of it, Baby Foot is a three step process.
 Apply it to your feet, let it soak in, wash away.
 That’s it.
 You treat your feet one time and then the product works its magic over the course of a week.
 Warning: it will turn you into a skin-shedding snake in a gross, yet satisfying, way.
 I didn’t get a picture of the box on its own, but here’s what it looks like.
 I opted for the lavender scent.